 which is pixels, which is basically all

-the world of web, and applications really really
+the world of web, and web applications really only

-works with pixels.
-So that's all really I have
+work with pixels.
+So that's all I have

 to say right now about pixels, and when we go on